EskoCruz/angular-spa-project/README.md

-track by angular

-ng-repeat=" track by $index">

-# angular-spa-project
+# AngularJS SPA Project
-Single Page Application Projected developed using AngularJS.
+Single Page Application Project developed using AngularJS.
 In this project, I created a Todo Application and a Contact Form.

 Here is a sample app written in AngularJS temporarily being hosted on AWS: